namely/docker-protoc/README.md

 All other headers will be converted to metadata as is.

+### CORS Configuration.

+You can configure [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for your gateway through the configuration.
+This will allow your gateway to receive requests from different origins.

+There are four values:

+- `cors.allow-origin`: Value to set for Access-Control-Allow-Origin header.
+- `cors.allow-credentials`: Value to set for Access-Control-Allow-Credentials header.
+- `cors.allow-methods`: Value to set for Access-Control-Allow-Methods header.
+- `cors.allow-headers`: Value to set for Access-Control-Allow-Headers header.

+For CORS, you will want to configure your `cors.allow-methods` to be the HTTP verbs set in your proto (i.e. `GET`, `PUT`, etc.), as well as `OPTIONS`, so that your service can handle the [preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).

+If you are not using CORS, you can leave these configuration values at their default, and your gateway will not accept CORS requests.

 ## grpc_cli

 This repo also contains a Dockerfile for building a grpc_cli.